hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

      * A Node SHALL NOT, ever, have more than one active roster
      * at the same time.
      */
-    bytes active_roster_hash = 7;
+    HashObject active_roster_hash = 7;
 }
 ```

 It is noteworthy that the roster must be immutable to guarantee the integrity of the computed hash.
 This map of rosters will typically contain the current Active Roster, an optional previously Active Roster, and an
 optional current Candidate Roster.
+Insertion of rosters will be controlled by ensuring that the acceptance of a new
+Candidate Roster invalidates and removes the current candidate roster.
+Therefore, the map is expected to have a maximum
+size of three elements.
 There will be new fields in PlatformState - `candidateRosterHash` and `activeRosterHash` - such that at adoption time,
 the app will set the roster through the API and the platform code inserting this roster into the roster map, alongside
 setting the `candidateRosterHash` field in the PlatformState.
 If a `candidateRosterHash` hash entry already exist in the
 map of Rosters, it will be discarded.
+That is, setting a candidate roster is an idempotent operation.
 The `activeRosterHash` will be private to the platform and will not be settable or modifiable from outside the platform.

 This indirection (using a Map instead of a Singleton) avoids moving data around in the merkle state which requires data